The grading for this class will comprise of the following continuous assessment milestones and a final exam. The final exam will be open book.

 So how do you draw the line between collaboration and cheating?
 Here's a reasonable set of ground-rules.
 Failure to understand and follow these rules will constitute cheating, and will be dealt with as per University guidelines.
 We will be enforcing the policy vigorously and strictly.

-You should already be familiar with the University's academic code.
+You should already be familiar with the University's honor code.
 If you haven't yet, read it now.

 These penalties are intentionally set severe to encourage students to turn in assignments on time.
+This in turns, means that your teaching staff can start and finish grading within a certain time period, and can help you get timely feedback on your work.
 Do not expect any type of preferential treatment if you turn in an assignment late.